The Passport Index is the original interactive passport ranking tool in the world.

 Permission from a foreign authority to enter a country is required prior to travel.Electronic Travel Authorization (eTA)

 Requirement for foreign nationals travelling to a country where permission to enter is not required.
-It is a relatively new approach, widely used by the USA, Canada and others.
-As such, eTA is included in the Visa-Free Score.Passport Power Rank (PPR)
+It is a relatively new approach, widely used by the USA and Canada.Passport Power Rank (PPR)

-Passports are ranked based on their Visa-Free Score.
-The higher the Visa-Free Score, the better the Passport Power Rank.Welcoming Countries Score (WCS)
+Passports are ranked based on their Mobility Score.
+The higher the Mobility Score, the better the Passport Power Rank.Welcoming Countries Score (WCS)

-Countries are ranked by the number of passports they accept visa-free or with visa on arrival.Global Mobility Score (GMS)
+Countries are ranked by the number of passports they accept visa-free or with visa on arrival.Personal Mobility Score (PMS)

 A measure for people’s current or potential number of countries they can visit visa-free with up to 4 passports.World Openness Score (WOS)

 A measure of the global ease of travel by taking into account all visa waivers in the world.
 The higher the number, the more open the world is becoming.COVID-19 Ban

 Temporary status reflecting border closure or significant restrictions for entering the country due to the COVID-19 pandemic.